 5. Click OK to proceed with the removal of Fake Google Chrome Update or any relevant software.

-Step 3 : Remove the Fake Google Chrome Update Add-ons and Extensions from your browser
+Step 3 : Remove the Fake Google Chrome Update Extensions or Addons from your Browser

 1. Open Internet Explorer.